TourTrak/devcycle-mobile-app/README.md

 6. Go back to the application folder and run `sencha app build native` to build the native applications.
 7. The native apps will be in the cordova/platform/{ios or android} folder.
 Run and enjoy!

+###Adding custom splashscreen for Android to app
+1. Ensure your splashscreen .png file is being passed along by the TourTrak Android cordova plugin.
+2. In the TourTrak.java file, insert the following line of code between super.OnCreate() and super.init(): super.setIntegerProperty("splashscreen", R.drawable.splash);

 ###Application Status
 Still in development; no stable versions yet.